AIgree

 source ↗

-• Refunds go back to the original payment method, and Expedia’s own fees are generally nonrefundable unless stated otherwise.
+• Refunds, if available, are sent back to the original payment method by the party that took your payment, and Expedia’s fees are generally non-refundable unless stated.

 Privacy Policy